-Unlike the regular HMM, the conditional independence assumption on observed vectors does not hold in the trajectory HMM: While the regular HMM assumes that each observed vector depends only on the current state, (10) indicates that the observed vector $c_t$ at each frame depends on the entire state sequence.
-This implies that it is difficult to apply the efficient decoding and training algorithms used in the HMM framework (such as the Viterbi algorithm) and so some approximations and brute-force methods are necessary to perform training and decoding [3].
-Thus, the decoding algorithm is not guaranteed to find the optimal state sequence and the training algorithm is not guaranteed to converge to a local optimal solution.
-Note that this also applies to the minimum generation error (MGE) training framework [4], which uses (10) in which $V_s$ is replaced by an identity matrix as the training criterion.
+Unlike the regular HMM, the conditional independence assumption on observed vectors does not hold in the trajectory HMM: While the regular HMM assumes that each observed vector depends only on the current state, (10) indicates that the observed vector c_t at each frame depends on the entire state sequence.
+This implies that it is difficult to directly apply the efficient decoding and training algorithms used in the HMM framework (such as the Viterbi algorithm and the Forward-Backward algorithm).
+Thus, some approximations and brute-force methods are usually necessary to perform training and decoding [3].
+Because of this, the decoding algorithm is not guaranteed to find the optimal state sequence and the training algorithm is not guaranteed to converge to a local optimal solution.
+Note that this also applies to the minimum generation error (MGE) training framework [4], which uses (10) in which V_s is replaced by an identity matrix as the training criterion.